FuelLabs/sway-rfcs/rfcs/0003-declaration-engine.md

     // does not consider Paths
     Function(String),

-    // does not consider Path's
+    // does not consider Paths
     Struct(String),

     // enums and traits